EdLeckert/ha-tmobilehome/README.md

 ### Simple Sensor Entities
 Simple entities can be used directly on dashboards in cards such as the `Entities` card.

-All entities begin with `T-Mobile`, which will be omitted from the "Friendly Name" here for brevity:
+All entities begin with `T-Mobile`, which will be omitted from the "Friendly Name" here for brevity.

 | Friendly Name       | Example State  | Description
 | -------------       | -------------  | -----------